peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 | OCEAN Scoring (LLM B) | Anthropic Claude 4.5 Sonnet | `anthropic/claude-sonnet-4.5` |
 | Neutralization (LLM C) | Google Gemini 2.5 Pro | `google/gemini-2.5-pro` |

+*Note on Data Generation Models: The models listed above were accessed by the researchers in mid-2025 during a pre-release or early access phase.
+Their names reflect their designation at the time the study's foundational data was generated.*

 **Evaluation Models (All Independent from Data Generation):**

 **United States (4 models):**